hzh200/get-down/README.md

 # http-downloader
-A downloader for http and parser for video websites.
+A downloader for http and a parser for video websites.